steven-moon/personal-portfolio-mvp-catalyst-backend/README.md

 # Create database only
 npm run setup-db

+# Run migrations
+npx sequelize-cli db:migrate

+# Run seeders
+node src/scripts/run-seeders.js

-# Start the app (which will run migrations automatically)
+# Start the app
 npm run dev
 ```

-The server will start on port 3000 (or the port specified in your `.env` file).
+The server will start on port 8080 (or the port specified in your `.env` file).

 ### Default Admin User